Updates to Webpage

 Course of Training (for Candidates for the Ministry)

-The list of cross credits can only be approved once you become a candidate.
+The list of cross credits can only be approved once you become a Candidate.
 Please be aware that the list of required units may vary slightly from year to year.
-We can complete a preliminary list prior to you becoming a candidate, but this can only be finalised once your application for candidature is successful.
-Once finalised, any changes will be assessed to ensure that there is no disadvantage to existing candidates.
+We can complete a preliminary list prior to you becoming a Candidate, but this can only be finalised once your application for candidature is successful.
+Once finalised, any changes will be assessed to ensure that there is no disadvantage to existing Candidates.
+You can apply for cross-credits completing the Cross Credits Form in the Appendix section at the bottom of this page.
+Please note that only one year of recognised prior learning (RPL) can be given towards the internship program.

 For Deaconess Candidates

 For Deaconess Candidates, the requirements are different from Candidates of the Ministry.
-Speak to our Academic Registrar for more information.
+Contact us for more information.

 Involvement in the College Community